zencart/documentation/content/user/template/creating_template.md

 And if you need a base of CSS components, copy the contents of the css folder from the template you're basing from as well.

-Upload your `/YOURTEMPLATE` folder (or whatever name you've actually called it) to your server.
+Upload your `/YOURTEMPLATE` folder to your server.

 Open your Admin panel and navigate to
 `Tools -> Template Selection`.